ropensci-archive/roweb2/content/blog/2019-01-31-more-editors.md

 {{< figure src="/img/team/melina-vidoni.jpg" alt="Melina Vidoni" width="250" >}}

-**Melina Vidoni** has a Postdoctoral Scholarship at [INGAR CONICET-UTN](http://www.ingar.santafe-conicet.gov.ar/), and is an Assistant Lecturer in the Department of Information Systems Engineering at [Universidad Tecnológica Nacional](https://www.frsf.utn.edu.ar/) in Argentina.
-Statement about R packages?
-She is a founder of [R-Ladies Santa Fe](https://twitter.com/rladiessantafe) and contributed to the translation into Spanish of [R for Data Science](http://es.r4ds.hadley.nz/).
+**Melina Vidoni** is a PhD in Information Systems Engineering, and currently holds a Postdoctoral Scholarship at INGAR CONICET-UTN.
+She is also a Lecturer in the Department of Information Systems Engineering at Universidad Tecnológica Nacional, Santa Fe, Argentina.
+She is a founder and main co-organizer of R-Ladies Santa Fe, she is part of the translation group for the book "R for Data Science", and has contributed a package to CRAN: [rsppfp](https://cran.r-project.org/web/packages/rsppfp/index.html).

 > quote from Melina